-JuJu is available in two models.
+JuJu is available in four models.

 Pelvic floor tone and exercise

 If you have good pelvic floor tone, practice regular Kegel exercises or other activities, such as Pilates, yoga or dance, you may wish to consider a Model 1 regardless of your childbearing history and age.

 If you have had corrective surgery, such as vaginoplasty or perineoplasty, you may want to consider a Model 1.